 AMBASSADOR RICHMOND: Good afternoon, and welcome to the TIP Report rollout for 2020.
 My name’s John Richmond, and I have the honor of serving the team at the Trafficking in Persons Office at the Department of State.
-I’m pleased to join Secretary Mike Pompeo and Advisor Ivanka Trump in releasing the 20th Annual Trafficking in Persons Report in the historic Treaty Room here at the Department of State.
+I’m pleased to join Secretary Mike Pompeo and Advisor Ivanka Trump in releasing the [51 MB] in the historic Treaty Room here at the Department of State.

 Today’s release marks a historic milestone in the fight to end trafficking around the world.
 The United States is committed to ending modern slavery.
 And one of the strongest indications of our commitment is the report that we are launching today, the 20th in a row.
 For 20 years, we have been at this work together.
 We remain steadfast in declaring that there is no excuse for human trafficking and that governments must take bold action in order to bring the reforms that are necessary.
 Today we celebrate progress and lean forward with hope into the work that remains.

 To all of you who are joining us virtually, it matters greatly that you have chosen to turn your attention to the release of this report.
 Whether you’re a seasoned leader in the movement or just beginning your advocacy, we are grateful to have you here today.